Oddities and antiquities - Farmville

 “Shopping for antiques is a kind of therapy,” Spieldenner commented.

 Odd and Found Antiques is open seven days a week.
 Hours are 10 a.m. to 5 p.m.
-Monday-Friday and 12 to 5 p.m.
+Monday-Saturday and 12 to 5 p.m.
 Sundays.

 The antique shop also has Facebook and Instagram pages that are updated several times a week to share pictures of new items.
 Speildenner and Arrington also sell on eBay.